Class: Mocha::Configuration

 This configuration option is false

-by default to enable gradual adoption, but will be true
+by default in Ruby v2.7 to enable gradual adoption, but true

 #stubbing_method_on_non_mock_object=(value) ⇒ Object